Deferred entry to Primary 1

 You'll also need to remember to apply for a school place even if you are still trying to decide whether your child should start school later or not.
 Any delays in applying can mean you lose a priority place at your child's catchment school.

-- Children born before January don't have an automatic right to free childcare when deferring entry to school but you can ask for special consideration.
+Children born before January don't have an automatic right to free childcare when deferring entry to school but you can ask for special consideration.
 You need to complete a form and submit evidence to support the request for an extra year.

-You can still defer your child's entry to school even if we don't agree with the request but you may wish to pay for a nursery place with one of our partner providers if you want your child to continue in nursery.
+You can still defer your child's entry to school even if we don't agree with the request but you'll have to pay for a place with one of our partner providers if you want your child to continue in nursery.